 The Netherlands, the EU, and the Schengen Area

 Located in Northwestern Europe, The Netherlands is a flat land that is made up of canals and tulip fields.
 Other popular symbols of the Netherlands include bicycles and windmills.
-The official languages are Dutch and English.
+The official language is Dutch, though many people speak English.
 The currency is the euro.
 Amsterdam is the capital city and is a popular destination for tourists.

 The Netherlands is one of the original countries that first made the EU in 1958.
 Almost 40 years late it joined the Schengen Area in 1995.
 The Schengen Area is made up of 26 countries.
 The purpose of this area is to function as one jurisdiction for international travel.